 Sometimes, the symbolism of 7 is a great comfort to us: Jesus is the seven-fold “I AM” in the Gospel of John.
 Other times, it challenges us: Jesus told Peter to forgive a wrongdoer “seventy times seven” times (Matthew 18:22, NKJV).
 And then there are passages in which the number 7 is associated with God’s judgment: the seven bowls of the Great Tribulation, for example (Revelation 16:1), or God’s warning to Israel in Leviticus 26:18.

 In all, the number 7 is used in the Bible more than seven hundred times.
-If we also count the words related to seven (terms like sevenfold or seventy or seven hundred), the count is still higher.
+If we also include the words related to seven (terms like sevenfold or seventy or seven hundred), the count is higher.
 Of course, not every instance of the number 7 in the Bible carries a deeper significance.
 Sometimes, a 7 is just a 7, and we must be cautious about attaching symbolic meanings to any text, especially when Scripture is not explicit about such meanings.
 However, there are times when it seems that God is communicating the idea of divine completeness, perfection, and wholeness by means of the number 7.